 Evidence of Carnivorous Tendencies in Dogs

 When we assess your dog’s physical characteristics, it’s obvious that they show many carnivorous traits.
-From teeth to tail, dogs are built like carnivores, despite their herbivorous abilities.
+From teeth to tails, dogs are built like carnivores, despite their herbivorous abilities.

 Let’s take a look at some of the traits that scream carnivore.
 This will help you understand why we consider dogs scavenging carnivores and why a meat-based diet will benefit your dog’s health.